-Upon completion of the Beecher Hills' school wide plan it will be submitted to the South Region Executive Director for review.
+Upon completion of the Beecher Hills' school wide plan it will be submitted to the appropriate Associate Superintendent for review.
 Once the plan is approved it will be submitted to the Federal Grants Specialist in the Office of Federal Grants and Program Compliance (OFGPC) for review.
-After all revisions are made a final copy of the plan will be submitted to the South Region Executive Director and OFGPC Executive Director to file for District records.
+After all revisions are made a final copy of the plan will be submitted to appropriate Associate Superintendent and OFGPC Executive Director to file for District records.
 A summary of the plan will be made available to the parents and the public via a link on the Beecher Hills website.
 A complete copy of the plan along with the minutes from the planning team, the parent involvement policy, Home-School Compact, and the Title I Budget will also be maintained on file in the parent center and by the Principal.
 The public will be notified that the school operates a Title I School wide Program by a posting on the school website, Facebook page, through the school informational brochure, and signage in the school building.